DedicatedDev/ibc-sdk/docs/index.md

 ### Essential functionality

-- **CLI Commands**: easy-to-use [CLI tool `ibctl`](./docs/ibctl/index.md) to cover most use cases, and the ability to exec into the docker containers for more granular control
+- **CLI Commands**: easy-to-use [CLI tool `ibctl`](./ibctl/index.md) to cover most use cases, and the ability to exec into the docker containers for more granular control
 - **Providing API endpoints**: interact with the IBC SDK from your client environment

 🚧 The following feature is currently still being developed, updates will follow in a future release... 🚧

 - **Status Queries**: Provides convenient queries for monitoring the status of xdapp ports and messages.

-🔋 The guiding principle through all of this? _Batteries included, customization optional!_ 🔋
+> 🔋 The guiding principle through all of this? _Batteries included, customization at your service!_ 🔋

 ### Who uses this package?

 The IBC SDK is designed to cater to two primary user groups:

 1. **xDapp Developers**: Developers who utilize the IBC SDK to test their xdapps before releasing them on public testnets or mainnets.
-2. **Polymer Developers**: Developers working on the [Polymer Protocol](<(./docs/polymer/index.md)>) who rely on the IBC SDK to ensure compliance with specifications.
+2. **Polymer Developers**: Developers working on the [Polymer Protocol](./polymer/index.md) who rely on the IBC SDK to ensure compliance with specifications.

 ## Key Benefits